 - Research the breed of bird to be familiar with its hardiness for Arizona weather, ease of care, and longevity

-- Purchase a bird from an NPIP certified flock guarantees flock was tested and is free from Salmonella pullorum (a type of Salmonella that humans can get)
+- Purchase a bird from a NPIP certified flock guarantees flock was tested and is free from Salmonella pullorum

 - Make sure the bird looks healthy, no watery eyes or discharges coming from the eyes or nostrils